Flagsmith/flagsmith-java-client/README.md

 By default, the client uses a default configuration.
 You can override the configuration as follows:

-override just the default API URI with your own
+Override just the default API URI with your own:

 ```Java
 FlagsmithClient flagsmithClient = FlagsmithClient.newBuilder()
                 .setApiKey("YOUR_ENV_API_KEY")